raybuilds/campuscircle/README.md

 ## 🔗 Live Demo

-The current demo version of NearNest is deployed using GitHub Pages.
+The current demo version of Campus-Circle is deployed using GitHub Pages.

 👉 **Access the live website here:**
 https://raybuilds.github.io/campuscircle/